kubeys/helmys/ReadMe.md

   Name of a file to write the text after `helmys` has evaluated everything as YAMLScript.

+Templates using YAMLScript must start with a `!yamlscript/v0:` tag.
+Use this in situations where a template may or may not have the tag but using `helmys` is necessary:

+* `HELMYS_AUTO_TAG=1`
+  Add the `!yamlscript/v0:` to templates that don't have one.

 See the shell function wrapping section below for:

 * `HELMYS_PASS_THROUGH=1`